poupou-web3/sybil-scorer/README.md

 https://market.oceanprotocol.com/asset/did:op:826780ac16a444d65a0699e0e7629e67688c7b6a31ba2d1e672e3a2b398cab08

 These are all the transactions performed by users who contributed to the grant as of 20th of January 2022.
-It is organised with one csv file for each address to facilitate the loading of only the necessary data transactions when performing analysis on a specific grant or project.
+It is organized with one CSV file for each address to facilitate the loading of only the necessary data transactions when performing analysis on a specific grant or project.

 The data was produced using the sbdata package and the FlipsideApi class.

 ### Standardised Grant Data and Addresses

-The data provided by Gitcoin was standardised in the same format for all grants to make it easier to manipulate.
+The data provided by Gitcoin was standardized in the same format for all grants to make it easier to manipulate.
 For example to find all the wallet addresses of contributors to a specific project or grant.

 These can be recreated by using the files provided by ODC/Gitcoin.
 The files provided should be put with the architecture below.
-Each Grant is in a folder and inside there is the applications csv and the votes csv.
+Each Grant is in a folder and inside there are the applications CSV and the votes CSV.

 Then run the jupyter notebook jupyter/normalize_contribution_data.ipynb this will create files in the root of the grant folder as shown below.